nadim4114/Blow-Molding-machine/README.md

 ## Industrial communication protocols used is ## Modbus.

-## The main challenging part of this projject is to design a dynamic graph using interplation algorithms and control the thickness of plastic in realtime.
+## The main challenging part of this project was to design a dynamic graph using interplation algorithms and control the thickness of plastic using interpolation in realtime.

 ## WYSWIG GUI Builder